New Brunn--Minkowski and functional inequalities via convexity of entropy: Introduction

-Then, in Section \ref{sec: gaussian} we will restrict our attention to the case $\nu=\gamma$, to discuss potential improvements to convexity properties of $D(\cdot \Vert \gamma)$ beyond those established in Section \ref{sec: dimconhomo}.
-Finally, in Section \ref{sec: gaussianapp} we will apply our findings from the previous section to obtain some functional inequalities for the Gaussian measure.
+Then, in Section \ref{sec: gaussian} we restrict our attention to the case $\nu=\gamma$, to discuss potential improvements to convexity properties of $D(\cdot \Vert \gamma)$ beyond those established in Section \ref{sec: dimconhomo}.
+In particular we prove Theorem \ref{thm: gaussianentintro}.
+Finally, in Section \ref{sec: gaussianapp} we apply our findings from the previous section to prove functional inequalities such as Theorem \ref{thm: HWIintro} and its corollaries.